A series of carving tools are spread across a Woodworking studio table; students talk in the background.

 Prospective UW–Madison Applicants

-Prospective applicants to UW–Madison are strongly encouraged to submit a portfolio to the Department of Art for review.
-Though a portfolio is not required, it does provide the art department an opportunity to make a recommendation on the applicant's behalf to UW–Madison's Office of Admissions and Recruitment.
-The Office of Admissions and Recruitment makes final determinations regarding the admission status of all applicants.
+The Office of Admissions and Recruitment makes final determinations regarding admission criteria and the status of all applicants.
 Additional information, including submission guidelines, is available on the How to Apply page of the art department's website.

-On-campus students interested in pursuing the BFA must first apply to the Art–B.S. degree program.
+On-campus students interested in pursuing the BFA must first apply to the Art–BS degree program.
 A meeting with an undergraduate advisor in the Department of Art is required, and can be scheduled using Starfish, or by contacting the Department of Art at 608-262-1660.
-Upon successful completion of the BFA portfolio review (see details below), students will complete an application signed by an undergraduate advisor in the Department of Art to move into the BFA program.
+Upon completion of the BFA mentoring meeting (see additional details below), students will complete an application signed by an undergraduate advisor in the Department of Art to move into the BFA program.

 Prospective applicants who already hold an undergraduate degree are strongly encouraged to meet with an advisor in the School of Education Student Services office in advance of their application.
 Consultations with advisors are available in person or via telephone; to schedule, call 608-262-1651.